Have you started working on your B Impact Assessment, or are you thinking about it?

 The star allows you to mark a question for improvement.
 When you do this, you’ll be prompted to set a goal.
 You can then choose your goal (the options are based on the answers provided for that particular question), choose a due date, and receive an email reminder.
 It’s a great tool designed to help you continue to make improvements to your practices.

-The B Impact Assessment Sections
+What are the B Impact Assessment Categories?

 The BIA is divided into 5 different sections: